ARTEMIS-TWIN/Docs/docs/survey/03-04-curator-archivist.md

 ## 3.4.3 Data access, structuring, and sharing practices

 Curators and archivists report limited digital structuring of the data they manage.
-Most resources are digitised only in part or exist in unstructured formats, with only a very small share of respondents working in fully searchable systems.
+Most resources are digitised only in part or exist in unstructured formats, with only a small share of respondents working in fully searchable systems.

 Collaboration platforms are used sporadically – typically through institutional channels or external portals – while several respondents express interest in adopting them despite not using any at present.